• Skip to main content

 How long does homemade pesto last?

-If you store it in an airtight container and keep it refrigerated, this kale pesto recipe will last for a week.
-If too much olive oil coats the kale leaves, you can expect them to go rancid before anything else.
+This kale pesto recipe will last for a week if stored in an airtight container and refrigerated.
+If too much olive oil coats the kale leaves, they will go rancid before anything else.

 vegan sage and kale pesto